Longtime poll workers in Scranton weigh in on Election Day

 SCRANTON, Pa. — Poll workers in Scranton and beyond call it an election like no other: history in the making.

-While they prepared as best they could, they said there is no telling what this election will bring.
+While they prepared as best they could, they say there is no telling what this election will bring.

 “I think this is one of the most important elections in the history of our country, and I feel very honored to be a part of it," said Laurie Williams, Lackawanna County Judge of Elections.

-Williams has worked the polls in Scranton for 36 years, but she said she has never been part of something like this: a presidential election in the midst of a pandemic.
+Williams has worked the polls in Scranton for 36 years, but she says she has never been part of something like this: a presidential election in the midst of a pandemic.

 “I have a lot of good help, and we’re going to need everybody to be focused, and I think there might be a lot of anxiety among the voters," added Williams.

-Like others, Williams took a special class to prepare for this election: how to keep herself and others safe during this health crisis, for example.
+Like others, Williams took a special class to prepare for this election: keeping herself and others safe during this health crisis, for example.

-Statewide, she said mail-in ballots have been very popular, but she and other poll workers still expect to see a lot of people voting in person.
+Statewide, she says mail-in ballots have been very popular, but she and other poll workers still expect to see a lot of people voting in person.

 Poll workers said there is no telling how long it will be before we know who the next president will be, but they said that is not necessarily a bad thing.